lwhitmo/CircuitPython/README.md

 Wiring for Rotary Encoder (image credit goes to my friend Honklin)

 ### Reflection
-The best facts coming from Honklin, once again.

-In this assignment, it was very important to find the library for rotary encoders.
-Rotaryio lets the Metro communicate with both the button and the potentiometer on the rotary encoder, but they must be declared separately.
-The hardest part of this assignment was modifying the encoder position so that it could be used for the LEDs.
-I used % to find the remainder of 20 in order to fix the continuous rotation position, then I checked which third of the circle the encoder was in.
+Finding the library for rotary encoders was crucial for this assignment.To set the continuous rotation position, I used% to get the last 20 in the equation, after which I looked to see which third of the circle the encoder was in.